Kimpton Charlotte Square – Design-driven comfort on the edge of New Town.

 - Area: Very central location just off Charlotte Square, facing busy Charlotte Street and George Street.
 This is a UNESCO-protected neighborhood – a walkable grid of lanes and wide streets lined with stately Georgian architecture and numerous high-end shops as well as pubs, bars, and restaurants, all within easy walking distance.
 Bustling Princes Street with its trams and bus connections is a 2-minute stroll (150m), while the Royal Mile with its many attractions – including Edinburgh Castle – is a 15-minute walk (0.7 mile) past the Scottish National Gallery and up The Mound, a gentle uphill incline.

-- How to Get There: From Edinburgh Airport, take the tram (about 30 minutes) either to the West End stop (0.3 mile, 7-minute walk) or the Princes Street stop (0.4 mile, 7-minute walk), or take an airport shuttle or Uber/taxi directly to the hotel (8 miles, 20-minute drive).
+- How to Get There: From Edinburgh Airport, take the tram (about 30 minutes) either to the West End stop (0.3 mile) or the Princes Street stop (0.4 mile), or take an airport shuttle or Uber/taxi directly to the hotel (8 miles).

 - Handy to: Scottish National Gallery, Edinburgh Castle, Princes Street Gardens.